aaron-son/dev-notes/README.md

 ## Javascript
 - State
   * Immutable
-  * Stores datas in the current page in controller-view
+  * Stores data in the current page in controller-view
 - Props
   * Mutable
   * Pass data and event handlers down to child class components